Aglaia Korasconcert pianist

 Ms. Koras' musical lineage can be traced to Beethoven, Chopin, Rachmaninoff, and Cortot.
 Horszowski studied with Leschetizky, who studied with Carl Czerny, a pupil of Beethoven.
 Horszowski's mother studied with Mikuli, a pupil of Chopin.
 Bachauer studied with Rachmaninoff and Cortot.
 This rich heritage, combined with her own unique passion, intelligence, imagination, and tremendous capacity for expression brings an extraordinarily wide range of stylistic insight to her unusually broad repertoire.

-In addition to being an active performing artist, Ms. Koras has served on the faculties of Temple University (where she simultaneously received a master's degree on full scholarship) and the University of the Arts in Philadelphia.
+In addition to being an active performing artist, Ms. Koras has served on the faculties of Temple University and the University of the Arts in Philadelphia.

 In addition to her concert work, Ms. Koras teaches piano to students of all ages and levels at her studio in West Bethesda, MD, in the Washington, DC metro area.